-The Tootal Buildings (as Churchgate House and Lee House collectively know) have history.
+The Tootal Buildings (as Broadhurst and Lee are collectively known) have history.
 Lots of it.
 They also have a future.
 A bright one.

-Tootal and Broadhouse are late, great Victorians who built this now Grade II* and Grade II listed property in 1896 to house their textile manufacturing warehouse and offices.
+Tootal Broadhurst Lee was a Victorian textile company (famous for the Tootal Tie) who built this now Grade II* and Grade II listed property in 1896 to house their textile manufacturing warehouse and offices.
 Its location was perfect at the time for receiving and sending materials via the Rochdale canal.

 More than a hundred years on, its location is just as perfect but for 21st century reasons.
 We took over its management in 2016 and found a great building in a prime location, right in the heart of Manchester’s bar and restaurant scene.

 We believe buildings are just as much about the people who use them as the materials that make them, so it was important for us that anyone working there felt connected to that bar and restaurant scene.
-We set to work delivering a programme of activities and events that brought its courtyard to life.
+We set to work delivering a programme of activities and events that bring its communal areas to life.
 Music, competitive table tennis and Easter egg hunts are some of the ways we have turned The Tootal Buildings into a place to enjoy as well as a place to come to work.
 We’ve noticed that people now say hello to people they don’t know.

 Our ‘connected team’ ethos has also led to operational improvements.